-After you enter details about your home, such as the date first used for business and adjusted basis or its fair market value, the system will depreciate the expense, based on your Time-Space Percentage, and provide you with the deductible depreciation amount for it.
-There is a separate category in TaxSlayer, Depreciation, where you can depreciate other large purchases that are not subject to your Time-Space Percentage.
+After you enter details about your home, such as the date first used for business and adjusted basis or its fair market value, the system will depreciate the expense, based on your

+Time/Space Percentage, and provide you with the deductible depreciation amount for it.
+There is a separate category in TaxSlayer, "Depreciation", where you can depreciate other large purchases that are not subject to your Business Use of Home Percentage.

-Next you may see the Schedule A Adjustments screen which will show you what your calculated Time-Space Percentage is and the deductible mortgage interest and real estate taxes you have based on your business use of home.
+Next you may see the Schedule A Adjustments screen which will show you what your calculated Business Use of Home Percentage is and the deductible mortgage interest and real estate taxes you have based on your business use of home.